wpmudev/coursepress/README.md

 * Update the zip file name in `coursepress.php` variable. e.g. `$this->mp_file = '128762_marketpress-ecommerce-3.0.0.2.zip';`

-# RELEASING #

 #### Grunt Task Runner

-**ALWAYS** use Grunt to build CoursePress production branches.
+**ALWAYS** use Grunt to build CoursePress release branches.
 Use the following commands:

 `grunt buildAll`  - This builds both the `coursepress/pro` and `coursepress/standard` branches from `coursepress/base`.